jackm97/build-intel-sycl/README.md

 The variable `$CXX` expands to `$DPCPP_ROOT/x86_64-conda-linux-gnu-clang++` and $CC expands similarly.
 ```

-While not strictly necessary, the conda compiler packages set some useful environment variables for defining optimal compiler behavior.
+While not strictly necessary, the conda compiler packages set some useful
+environment variables for defining optimal compiler behavior.
+These are
-These are `$CXXFLAGS`, `$CFLAGS` and `$LDFLAGS`.
-For example, `$CXXFLAGS` at the time of writing expands to:
+`$CXXFLAGS`, `$CFLAGS` and `$LDFLAGS`.
+For example, `$CXXFLAGS` at the time of
+writing expands to:

 ```bash
 -fvisibility-inlines-hidden -fmessage-length=0 -march=nocona -mtune=haswell -ftree-vectorize -fPIC -fstack-protector-strong -fno-plt -O2 -ffunction-sections -pipe -isystem $CONDA_PREFIX/include
 ```

-While the `-isystem` flag is already handled by the configuration file, the others add a good balance of optimizations, security and support on a wide range of platforms.
+While the `-isystem` flag is already handled by the configuration file, the
+others add a good balance of optimizations, security and support for a wide
+range of platforms.
+When using `cmake`, these flags will be captured
+automatically, unless `CMAKE_CXX_FLAGS` or similarly related options are
+populated.